weaviate/weaviate-io/developers/contributor-guide/weaviate-modules/how-to-build-a-new-module.md

 The visualization below shows how modules are part of and connected to Weaviate.
 The black border indicates Weaviate Core, with the grey boxes as internals.
 Everything in red involves how Weaviate uses the modules that are connected, with the general Module System API.
 The red Module API spans two internal 'layers', because it can influence the Weaviate APIs (e.g. by extending GraphQL or providing additional properties), and it can influence the business logic (e.g. by taking the properties of an object and setting a vector).

 Everything that is blue belongs to a specific module (more than one module can be attached, but here we show one module).
-Here we have the example of Weaviate using the `text2vec-transformers` module `bert-base-uncased`.
+Here we have an example of Weaviate using the `text2vec-transformers` module `bert-base-uncased`.
 Everything that belongs to the `text2vec-transformers` module is thus drawn in blue.
 The blue box inside Weaviate Core is the part 1 of the module: the module code for Weaviate.
 The blue box outside Weaviate Core is the separate inference service, part 2.

 The picture shows three APIs:
 * The first grey box inside Weaviate Core, which is the user-facing RESTful and GraphQL API.